 Arize AI Wins 2020 AI TechAward for Enterprise AI

-Arze AI Machine Learning Observability Platform Recognized as a Leader in ML Monitoring, Troubleshooting and Explainability
+Arize AI Machine Learning Observability Platform Recognized as a Leader in ML Monitoring, Troubleshooting and Explainability

 Oct 21, 2020, 11:00 ET

-BERKELY, Calif., Oct.
+BERKELEY, Calif., Oct.
 21, 2020 /PRNewswire/ -- Arize AI, We're excited to announce that Arize AI has won an 2020 AI TechAward in the category: Enterprise AI.
 The 2020 AI Tech Awards celebrates technical innovation, adoption and reception in the AI, Machine Learning & Data Science industry and by the developer community.
 The 2020 AI TechAwards will be presented at the 2020 AI TechAwards Ceremony during AI DevWorld Virtual (Oct 27-29, 2020), the largest Artificial Intelligence, Machine Learning & Data Science conference with tracks covering NLP, Open Source AI, AI for the Enterprise, Deep AI, Neural Networks and more.

 The 2020 AI TechAwards received hundreds of nominations, and the Advisory Board to the AI TechAwards selected our product/technology based on three criteria: (1) attracting notable attention and awareness in the AI, Machine Learning & Data Science industry; (2) general regard and use by the developer & engineering community; and (3) being a leader in its sector for innovation.